• Home

 • No fancy tools or ingredients needed

-Plus, to make things easier, I prepared step-by-step photos & video.
-If you’ve never made boba tea before, I want to make sure you can nail it in your first go.
+Plus, to make things easier, I prepared step-by-step photos & videos.
+If you’ve never made boba tea before, I want to make sure you can nail it on your first go.

 🥛 Ingredients